Retirement doesn't have to be confusing.

 There are many similarities between the two account types.
 First, they have the same contribution limits.
-If you are under 50 years old, the maximum you can contribute is $18,000 annually.
-If you’re over 50, you are also eligible for a “catch-up” contribution of $6,000, making the limit $24,000 annually.
+If you are under 50 years old, the maximum you can contribute is $18,500 in 2018.
+If you’re over 50, you are also eligible for a “catch-up” contribution of $6,000, making the limit $24,500 annually.

 Additionally, both types of plans require you to reach age 59 ½ before you can withdraw from them.
 And they both can offer Roth options if your employer adds that feature to your plan.

-“I think the benefits of both plans are very similar in that employees have the opportunity to invest in their futures via tax-deductible and tax-deferred investment vehicles… with the ultimate goal of creating an additional and very important source of retirement income,” explains Lynn Ballou, CFP® and regional director of EP Wealth Advisors in Lafayette, Calif.
+“I think the benefits of both plans are very similar in that employees have the opportunity to invest in their futures via tax-deductible and tax-deferred investment vehicles… with the ultimate goal of creating an additional and very important source of retirement income,” explains Lynn Ballou, a certified financial planner and regional director of EP Wealth Advisors in Lafayette, California.